joneslloyd/joneslloyd.github.io/_posts/2020-06-08-a-change-of-direction.md

 Long story short, this was never going to work with the fuzziness of the dataset's labelling.

-The issue was that, in a load of petri-dishes containing soem biofouling, some anemones, some fish feed (etc), the threshold for "This contains biofouling" was always going to be arbitrary.
+The issue was that, in a load of petri-dishes containing some biofouling, some anemones, some fish feed (etc), the threshold for "This contains biofouling" was always going to be arbitrary.
 Where there's a tiny speck of biofouling and we're saying "This contains no biofouling", we're giving the neural network a really hard time in figuring out what exactly it's supposed to be abtracting from the images to form its notions of "biofouly-ness", "licey-ness", "feedy-ness", etc.

 Or to put it another way: